luisMolina95/cloud-practitioner-cheat-sheet/README.md

   - AWS CodeDeploy: Automate code deployment
   - AWS Machine Image (AMI)
     - Image provider
+    - Composed of a registered EBS snapshot
     - Provides the information required to launch instance
     - Same region as EC2 instance
     - No preformance impact based on region
+    - Can launch same image in different regions and AZs
   - AWS IAM (Identity and Access Management)
     - Provide access to AWS services
     - Assume Roles